Networking and Job Fairs

 6 Strategies for Success at the Job Fair

 Seek a position from your desktop at a virtual Internet-based job fair.
 Employers submit information about their organizations and hiring needs.
 Candidates search for permanent jobs, as well as summer, co-op, or internship positions, and submit résumés directly to employers.
 You can read company profiles and explore job descriptions, customize your résumé to fit the employer or job opening, and search for jobs in a specific area.
 If you have a laptop, you can attend a virtual job fair from home, school, or while traveling any time of day.
 Some are scheduled and have recruiters online to respond during specific hours, but some are done through software and are open 24 hours during a particular range of days.

 Virtual job fairs are held by colleges, counties, cities, and states.
 Some are national, or even international.
 If you are moving to another location (especially another state) after graduation, these virtual job fairs are a wonderful way for you to find and apply for teaching positions.

 College job fairs often have recruiters who conduct 10–15-minute screening interviews and collect résumés to take back to their districts.
 They may be distributing applications or cards with online application materials.
-Talk with the person working the displayhe or she most likely is the person who will decide if you later get a full interview.
-Prepare a 1-minute sales pitch (expand on your profile on your résumé) and a 3-minute speech and some questions you want to ask.
+Stop and talk with the person working the display¾he or she most likely is the person who will decide if you later get a full interview.
+Prepare a one-minute sales pitch (expand on your profile on your résumé) and a 3-minute speech and some questions you want to ask.
 Be confident.
 Be your own best sales representative!
-Participate in everything provided!
+Participate in everything provided.